Activation Drills for

 - Proceed to lower your upper body into a horizontal position.

-- At the bottom of the movement, Inhale, and while still engaging core return back to the beginning.
+- At the bottom of the movement, Inhale, and while still engaging core.
+Exhale, and return back to the beginning.

 This movement pattern should be adopted throughout the swinging action